-Credit card balances edged closer to the $1 trillion mark in August, according to a federal government report released Friday.
+Credit card balances edged closer to the $1 trillion mark in August, according to the Fed

 Consumer revolving debt – primarily credit card balances – increased by $5.7 billion on a seasonally adjusted basis to $999.7 billion, per the Federal Reserve’s G.19 consumer credit report.
 The annualized growth rate was 7 percent.

 The Fed’s monthly consumer debt calculations have undergone numerous revisions this year.
 Revolving balances reportedly crossed the $1 trillion mark for the first time since the Great Recession in February and were seen setting an all-time high four months later.
 But the Fed’s July report showed that while card balances had steadily grown since a post-recession trough in April 2011, they had yet to reach $1 trillion again.

 Total consumer debt, which includes car loans and student loans on top of revolving balances, increased by $13.1 billion to $3.77 trillion in August, an annualized growth rate of 4.2 percent.

 The average interest rate on credit card accounts was 13.08 percent in August, according to the Fed report, up from a 12.77 percent average in May, the last time interest rates were examined in the consumer debt figures.
 The average rate on accounts that were charged interest because they carried a balance was 14.87 percent, up from 14 percent in May.

 More consumers carrying balances, but most still pay on time